-Activity Evidence that supports this approach Challenge number(s) addressed Employ a specialist speech and language therapist 2 days a week to target EYFS and KS1 children.
+Activity Evidence that supports this approach Challenge number(s) addressed Employ a specialist speech and language therapist 1 day a month to target EYFS and KS1 children.
 Training to be delivered to Teaching assistants to target PP children through weekly activities.
+Purchase a package of assessment and resources to support staff to deliver speech and language interventions in EYFS and KS1.
 Language provides the foundation of thinking and learning and should be prioritised.
 High quality adult-child interactions are important There is evidence that the rate at which children develop language is sensitive to the amount of input they receive from the adults and peers around them, and that the quality of this input is likely to be more important than the quantity.
 Ensuring all children experience effective language support requires a considered approach appropriate to the needs of individual children as well as staff training for good implementation.
 1 2 3 Purchase more RWI materials to provide RWI catch up scoop groups Children catching up quickly with repeated RWI groups for fluency and accuracy in reading will pass the phonic screening check.
 Employ a SENCO Assistant providing specific support to teachers to write accurate intervention plans on My plan support trackers for SEND/PP children.
 Interventions should be carefully targeted through identification and assessment of need.
 Effective deployment of teaching assistants (TAs) is 4

-critical.
-School leaders

-should pay careful attention

-to the roles of TAs and

-ensure they have a positive

-impact on pupils with SEND.

-should pay careful attention to the roles of TAs and ensure they have a positive
+SENDCo assistant to track critical.
+School leaders the class interventions for should pay careful attention the SEND/PP children to to the roles of TAs and ensure they are making ensure they have a positive progress and the impact on pupils with SEND. interventions are recorded accurately.